pepopowitz/stevenhicks.me/blog/2021/05/automating-social-posts-with-github-actions-and-zapier.md

 ## Step 1: Output a new RSS feed: tweets.xml

-This is a pretty straight-forward step for me, given I'm using [eleventy](https://www.11ty.dev/) to staticaly generate my blog, and I already have it generating a [feed.xml](https://github.com/pepopowitz/stevenhicks.me/blob/main/_feed/feed.xml.njk) so that you can subscribe to my new posts.
+This is a pretty straight-forward step for me, given I'm using [eleventy](https://www.11ty.dev/) to statically generate my blog, and I already have it generating a [feed.xml](https://github.com/pepopowitz/stevenhicks.me/blob/main/_feed/feed.xml.njk) so that you can subscribe to my new posts.

 I create [a new template for a feed named `tweet.xml`](https://github.com/pepopowitz/stevenhicks.me/blob/main/_feed/tweets.xml.njk), and I [iterate all tweetable articles on my blog](https://github.com/pepopowitz/stevenhicks.me/blob/main/_feed/tweets.xml.njk#L29).
 I define "tweetable articles" in my `eleventy.js` as [articles that contain a `tweet` property](https://github.com/pepopowitz/stevenhicks.me/blob/main/.eleventy.js#L28-L34).
 This means the only articles that will show up in this feed are the ones [I specify a `tweet` property for](https://github.com/pepopowitz/stevenhicks.me/blob/main/blog/2021/03/prs-for-personal-projects.md).